-I would recommend, however, using Google, Facebook, Instagram and YouTube ads as a way of reaching potential new clients where they are and inspiring them to take action.
+I would recommend that your law firm uses Google ads (formerly Google Adwords), Facebook, Instagram and YouTube ads as a way of reaching potential new clients where they are and inspiring them to take action.

-Paid ads work by deciding who you want to target.
+Paid ads work by deciding who you want your law firm to target.
 Then creating some compelling ad copy, visuals or video and getting in front of your audience with the right message at the right time, on the right device.

 You can figure out how much a new, paying client is worth to you and then work backwards to determine how much you can invest in paid media.